 We will hold a first meeting on Wednesday, October 18th, 2017, 5pm (after the FRQSC deadline at 4pm that day!) for an informal conversation and to decide on who wants to read what tradition for the coming debate.
 Our first official meeting around a debate and various traditions would be on October 25th, 2017.
 We are looking forward to reconvene with Space-Time Thinkers and to meet new ones too!

-We will meet bi-weekly in EV 10.625 on Thursdays from 5-7pm beginning April 13th, 2017.
+We will meet bi-weekly in EV 10.625 on Wednesdays from 5-7pm beginning October 25th, 2017.
 This will be open to graduate students.
 We invite you to bring snacks and drinks.